 Our SEND Governor liaises regularly with our SEND Co-ordinator.
 Their role is to analyse our provision and ensure we are meeting legal requirements.

-The school publishes all data from Standard Testing in Years two and six; this includes results for all pupils in the cohort, this is available on our website.
+The school publishes all data from Standard Testing; this includes results for all pupils in the cohort, this is available on our website.